 Tips & Tricks

 - Don’t have buttermilk?
 I would suggest making this recipe with real buttermilk first and foremost.
-But if you are in a pinch and don’t have any you can substitute with milk and lemon juice.
+But if you are in a pinch and don’t have any you can substitute with milk and lemon juice or white vinegar as stated above.
 Just fill your measuring cup mostly with milk, and add a 1 tbsp of lemon juice or white vinegar.
 Let the milk sit for a couple minutes before adding to mixture.

 - The longer you simmer it the more it with froth and thicken.
-It will also darken in color and produce a hint of caramel flavor.
+It will also darken in color and produce more of a caramel sauce.

-You can store homemade buttermilk syrup in an airtight container in the fridge for about 2 weeks.
+You can store homemade buttermilk syrup in an airtight container or mason jar in the fridge for up to 2 weeks.

-To make reheating super easy I like to store the syrup in jars, simply remove the lid and microwave for 30-60 seconds.
-For larger portions you can reheat in a saucepan on the stove.
+To reheating simply remove lid from container and microwave for 30-60 seconds.
+For larger portions you can also easily reheat in a saucepan on the stove.